awslabs/amazon-neptune-tools/neptune-export/docs/export-pg.md

             --approx-edge-count <approxEdgeCount>
-                Approximate number of edges in graph
+                Approximate number of edges in the graph.

                 This option may occur a maximum of 1 times

             --approx-node-count <approxNodeCount>
-                Approximate number of nodes in graph
+                Approximate number of nodes in the graph.

                 This option may occur a maximum of 1 times